eherrerosj/eherrerosj.github.io/_posts/2021-03-19-scraping-used-cars-api.md

 >1.
 From MITM's flowlist view, hit `K`, then `a`, select the context `flowlist`
 >1.
 Type `c export.clip curl @focus`.
 Which will use the key `c` to copy the request as curl

+## Building the GraphQL queries
+- Optimal amount of data (remove financing, ads, etc)
+- Only listings, no images only URL
+- Brand list from website

 ## Building a spider
-Placeholder for Scrapy stuff, settings, query assets, etc
+Check the <a href="{% post_url 2021-03-19-scraping-used-cars-api %}">next post I wrote about the steps to build a scraping spider in Python</a> using the Scrapy framework.
+This allows you to automate and easily manage the extraction of data from APIs and websites with a single command.

 ## Summary
-- Invest some time looking for API data sources.
-Scrape HTMLs after giving up
+- Invest some time looking for API data sources (heads-up upon GraphQL and REST resources).
+These sources are faster, more reliable, have a pre-defined schema and are less restrictive.
+Only scrape HTMLs after giving up on finding such data sources
+- Unsecurized GraphQL deployments allow full introspection, which is similar to having access to up to date documentation of resources, models and entities of an API
-- MITM Proxy is a powerful tool and useful in any mobile-involved scenario
+- MITM Proxy is a powerful tool and useful in any mobile-involved scenario.
+It's worth learning the hotkeys and shortcuts because the CLI version of the tool is more powerful than the web app
-- Learning backend and network concepts is a must for advanced web scraping
+- Learning backend and network concepts is a must for complex and respectful web scraping
-- Scrapy is my favorite scraping framework.
-Thanks so much to their [creators and contributors](https://github.com/scrapy/scrapy/graphs/contributors)
-- You can find the source code for this project in my GitHub ->
+- You can find the source code for this project in <a href="https://github.com/the-copper-club/cold-wheels-spider">my GitHub</a>